kennethjang34/inventoryManagementSystem/README.md

 As a user, I want to be able to save my current inventory manager state whenever I update my inventory.

-As a user, I want to be able to reload my inventory manager state from file when I restart the application
+As a user, I want to be able to reload my inventory manager state from file when I restart the application.

+As a user, I want to check the changes in stocks of products that happened on a particular date.

+As a user, I want to be able to check the price change of a certain product over a period of time with a graph.